webb-e/Global_lake_area/dataset_creation/README.md

 `create_annual_medians_dataset.R` uses the lake area timeseries to calculate annual median area for each lake

-`create_monthly_medians_dataset.R` uses the lake area timeseries to calculate montnly median area for each lake
+`create_monthly_medians_dataset.R` uses the lake area timeseries to calculate monthly median area for each lake